Satsuma’s Great ‘Ap-peel’

 By Robbie Sigona

 They are my sons’ favorite, my favorite, Uncle Carmelo’s favorite…they’re everyone’s favorite!
-I’m talking about Satsuma mandarins, those little and undoubtedly quick, satisfyingly sweet snacks.
-Small, sweet, seedless, easy to peel and bursting with juice, Satsuma mandarins are proof that good things come in small packages.
+I’m talking about Satsuma mandarins, those little, satisfyingly-sweet snacks.
+Small, sweet, seedless, easy-to-peel and bursting with juice; Satsuma mandarins are proof that good things come in small packages.

-Satsumas are a favorite for customers too, so next week (Jan.
-18-24, 2012) we’re giving you a free 3 lb. bag of fresh-picked, local Satsumas with your coupon and a purchase of $30 or more.
+Satsumas are a favorite for customers too, so next week (Nov.
+28-Dec.
+4) we’re giving you a free 2 lb. bag of fresh-picked, local outstanding Satsumas with your coupon and a purchase of $30 or more.
 Satsumas for the whole family!

 Satumas are less acidic than other citrus family members, such as navel orange.
 These mild, yet deliciously sweet fruits are always seedless, ready-to-eat, and come complete with their stems and leaves intact, so they not only taste great, but they look neat, too – perfect heaped in a bowl full of mandarins, pomegranates and in-shell walnuts for a great fall centerpiece.

 Citrus fruits, specifically oranges, are well known for their high levels of vitamin C and antioxidants, and there are many other benefits, too, from healthy skin to cancer prevention and lowering cholesterol.
 Citrus fruits are good sources of minerals, carbohydrates and fibers, and contain essential nutrients that help with proper functioning of the body, such as calcium, copper, potassium, magnesium and vitamins B3 and B6.